celtx/selenium-testing-hcs-grid/README.md

 different role.
 There, it ensures that a fresh Selenium Grid is made available for the test via docker-compose.
 It is also responsible for handling the execution of parameterized tests, and in particular ensuring that it will be executing only the specific parameter assigned to it.
-Additionally, the Invocation Interceptor tries, for non-matching paramters in parameterized tests, to avoid executing any potentially costly @BeforeEach or @AfterEach methods.
+Additionally, the Invocation Interceptor tries, for non-matching parameters in parameterized tests, to avoid executing any potentially costly @BeforeEach or @AfterEach methods.

 **New Selenium-based Architecture: Overview**